Protein shakes, detox teas, and metabolism boosters are some of the most popular supplements on the market.

 Still, many argue that this diet goes against mindful eating, as it encourages a lengthy list of food restrictions.
 Restricting foods can increase anxiety surrounding food choices and goes against the premise of listening to your body’s needs (

-Numerous studies have shown positive benefits of limiting highly processed foods high in calories, fat, and sugar, such as reducing your risk of heart disease, type 2 diabetes, inflammation, and premature death (
+Numerous studies have shown positive benefits of limiting highly processed foods high in calories, fat, and sugar, including reducing the risk of heart disease, type 2 diabetes, inflammation, and premature death (

-As such, any diet that encourages eating whole, minimally processed food will likely benefit your health.
-However, the high use of processed supplements contradicts Arbonne’s “unprocessed” philosophy.
+As such, any diet that encourages eating whole, minimally processed foods will likely benefit your health.
+However, the use of many processed supplements contradicts Arbonne’s “unprocessed” philosophy.

-Despite Arbonne claiming to encourage a long-term, healthy lifestyle, it has been widely criticized for its long list of restrictions and claims that lack scientific merit.
+Despite claiming to encourage a long-term healthy lifestyle, Arbonne has been widely criticized for its long list of restrictions and claims that lack scientific merit.

 Arbonne claims alcohol, coffee, dairy, wheat, gluten, soy, and artificial sweeteners are foods that are “not beneficial for overall wellbeing.”

-While excessive alcohol intake is harmful, and those with allergies, intolerances, and autoimmune or gastrointestinal conditions may need to eliminate certain foods, little evidence shows that eliminating these foods improves overall health in all people (
+While excessive alcohol intake is harmful and people with allergies, intolerances, and autoimmune or gastrointestinal conditions may need to eliminate certain foods, little evidence shows that eliminating these foods improves overall health in all people (

-The diet also performs an improper elimination diet by unqualified consultants to determine which foods you may be sensitive to.
-Eliminating large groups of food all at once makes it difficult to know which food — if any — are truly causing issues for you.
+The program also improperly carries out an elimination diet, relying on unqualified consultants to determine which foods you may be sensitive to.
+Eliminating large groups of foods all at once makes it difficult to know which foods — if any — are truly causing issues for you.

 In many cases, simply adopting healthier eating patterns can lead to improved energy and health, which can be misconstrued as evidence of a food sensitivity or intolerance that may not exist.